SAP-archive/btp-extend-workflow-cai-msteams/Part4/README.md

 ### 2.1.
 Open Business Application Studio

 ### 2.2.
-In Unit 2 you already cloned the repository in your Business Application Studio Workspace.
+In Part 2 you already cloned the repository in your Business Application Studio Workspace.

 In case you didn't clone the repo, or removed your workspace, you can clone it once again